3 Best HVAC Companies in Safford, AZ

 • Heat pump: Heat pumps work by circulating hot and cold air between your home and the outdoors.
 These systems don't produce heat or air conditioning themselves, and are better for more moderate climates.
 They may not be as effective during Safford's hot summers.

-• Packaged heating and air: Packaged HVAC systems work well in smaller houses.
-They consist of a single combined air conditioner and heating unit, typically located in a basement or attic.
-This unit is typically space-saving, cost-effective, and straightforward to maintain.
+• Packaged heating and air: Packaged HVAC systems work well in smaller homes.
+They consist of a single combined air conditioner and heating unit, usually located in a basement or attic.
+This unit is typically small, cost-effective, and straightforward to maintain.

 The amount you spend on HVAC maintenance also depends on what kind of work you're having done.
 HVAC systems are complex and may require different kinds of maintenance.
 The cost of some common repairs is as follows: